 X-ray diffraction

 X-ray diffraction (XRD) is a method used for studying the structure, composition, and physical properties of materials by analyzing their crystal structures.
 With XRD analysis, it is also possible to identify crystalline materials.
-X-ray diffraction is commonly applied in materials science, but it can also be used in product development and production process optimization in multiple industries.
+The technique is commonly applied in materials science, but it can also be used in product development and production process optimization in multiple industries.

 XRD